-2.30.9 Heka Message Schema
+2.28.8 Heka Message Schema

-File Name: lua filters/heka message schema.lua
+Plugin Name: SandboxFilter File Name: lua_filters/heka_message_schema.lua

 Generates documentation for each unique message in a data stream.
 The output is a hierarchy of Logger, Type, EnvVersion, and a list of associated message field attributes including their counts (number in the brackets).
 This plugin is meant for data discovery/exploration and should not be left running on a production system.